Best Practice

 • The ethics of care versus traditional moral theories: Contrast the ethics of care, as developed by feminist philosophers like Carol Gilligan, with more traditional ethical theories such as utilitarianism and deontology.

-• Gender and epistemic injustice: Explore how feminist philosophers have addressed issues of epistemic injustice, focusing on how marginalized groups are often excluded from knowledge production and validation.
+• Gender and epistemic injustice: Research how feminist philosophers have addressed issues of epistemic injustice, focusing on how marginalized groups are often excluded from knowledge production and validation.

 • Feminist critiques of traditional metaphysics: Analyze how feminist philosophers have critiqued concepts like the mind-body dualism, arguing that these frameworks reinforce gendered power dynamics.